|1. Flexible Exchange Rates|

 monetary agency, that links the growth of its money supply to the foreign

-currency at a fixed exchange rate.
+in exchange for the foreign currency at a fixed exchange rate.

 Recently, Lithuania abadoned its currency board because in 1997 a rise in the value of USD resulted in an appreciation of lit against the currencies of its major trading partners and a huge trade deficit.

 Some countries use the currencies of another nation as their legal tender.
 Other nations may also abandon their domestic currencies.
 This practice is called dollarization, i.e., the use of any other currency (dollar or not) as the legal tender.

 |Euroization||Some European countries now consider euroization, namely to use euro as a legal tender in their countries unilaterally without consulting European Union.
 The new member states are expected to use euro as legal tender sooner or later.
 There is as yet no movement to use euro as legal tender in other European countries.|